inspircd/inspircd/README.md

 InspIRCd is a modular C++ Internet Relay Chat (IRC) server for UNIX-like and Windows systems.

-**IMPORTANT** InspIRCd v3 is no longer maintained.
-Please upgrade as soon as possible.

 ## Supported Platforms

 InspIRCd is supported on the following platforms: